-We’re on the frontline of AIDS in Myanmar, supporting organisations to increase their ability to respond to the epidemic.
+In Myanmar, we support organisations to increase their ability to respond to the HIV epidemic.

 DID YOU KNOW?

-- 34% of people living with HIV are not on antiretroviral treatment
+- 76% of people living with HIV are on antiretroviral treatment

 Frontline AIDS has worked on HIV in Myanmar since 2004, supporting local communities to organise and manage projects responding to HIV.
 Community-based organisations have been trained in areas including counselling, promoting safer sex practices, outreach, and organisational development.
 Mahamate works with private clinics to provide quality antiretroviral treatment (ART) services, reaching more than 3,000 people living HIV.